genglinliu/NTK-study/README.md

 #### Results for Experiment 1
 Unfortunately, through the numerical experiments we found out that the decay rate of pseudo-laplacian kernel cannot match most of k values greater than 1, unless the value of `alpha` is very close to 2.
 NTK for ReLU network has a decay rate of approximately -1.9, but for ReLU^2 it becomes below -4.
-We noticed that the slope with respect to `k` and `alpha` values both decrease linearly, but with `k` value it drops a lot faster.
+We noticed that the slope with respect to `k` and `alpha` values both decrease linearly, but with `k` value it drops a lot faster. [insert plots here]

 Therefore we are to try another approach.
 To make the pseudo-laplacian kernel "smoother" and potentially slow down the eigenvalue decay rate, we add a new term to the kernel definition and introduce another parameter `beta`.
 Now we define our kernel to be $$Laplacian(x, y) = e^{(-||x - y||^\alpha)} ||x - y||^\beta$$ Since the $\sigma$ value holds no significance, we won't include it in the formulas anymore.

+With the extended pseudo-laplacian we conducted another series of numerical experiments.
+We fixed alpha value to be 1.0, and for each k value in ReLU^k networks we tuned beta value so that the difference in the rate of spetral decay between the modified laplacian kernel and the NTK is minimized.
+We found that for either `alpha=1` (where the kernel is a modified laplacian) or `alpha=2` (where the kernel becomes a scaled Gaussian kernel) we were able to find appropriate `beta` values that make the kernel decay rate the same as the ReLU^k activated NTKs, for each k value from 1 to 5.
+Moreover, such found beta values and the k values appear to have a linear relationship, i.e. as k increases, beta linearly increases as well. [insert plots here]

 ### Experiment 2: Implement multi-layer NTK and observe the behaviors of multiple activation functions acting upon each other